marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 The term "Zionist" come from the World Zionism movement, at the end of the 19th century.
 After the Jewish Emancipation, when Jews had been granted civil rights, there was increasing antisemitism in Europe - again using Jews as a scapegoat for social problems and civil unrest.
 So Jews were looking for Jewish self-determination.
 Leading to the Jewish nationalist movement, represented by the World Zionist Congress.

-"Zion" comes from an ancient name for Jerusalem.
+The term "Zion" comes from an ancient name for Jerusalem - after Mount Zion (Har Tsiyyon).
+This point is a special place for Jews, and also for Christians, who believe it to be the place closest to God.
+Due to that significance the term "Zion" has come to refer to the entire Land of Israel - and representing the longing back to Israel.

 As mentioned, the goal was self-determination for the Jewish people, by establishing a home for Jews in their ancient homeland in the "Land of Israel", also known as "Palestine".
 A land, at that time, ruled by the Ottoman Empire, and then by the British Mandate of Palestine.

-To make it short, Jews came together in groups to purchase land in the then called "Palestine", which they later developed.
+To keep it short, Jews came together in groups to purchase land from Arabs, in the then called "Palestine", which they later settled and developed.
 There were multiple motives and visions competing.
 But most Jews just simply fled the hardships in Europe, before, during, and after the World Wars.
 Some trying hard to get along with the local Arabs.
 But there were increasing tensions, mainly by Arabs who did not accept Jews as equals.
 The conflict was early on infected by Arab Muslim ethno-religious rhetoric against the then largely secular and socialist Jewish population.

 ### "The Evil Zionists"